PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 --------------------------------

 While most of the method descriptions below should be self-explanatory, several are worth additional comment.
-One group of String+\'s methods takes the address of another String or String+ object as one of its parameters, and accesses the active part of this second string.
+One group of String+'s methods takes the address of another String or String+ object as one of its parameters, and accesses the active part of this second string.